PasqualeTrani/EmpiricML/README.md

 ## The Core Idea
 The core idea behind the framework is that **Machine Learning is an empirical science**.
-In empirical sciences, you don't just "try things"; you design **experiments** to test hypotheses.
-To do that effectively, you need a controlled environment, i.e. a **Laboratory**.
+In empirical sciences, we design **experiments** to test hypotheses.
+To do that effectively, we need a controlled environment, i.e. a **Laboratory**.

 **EmpiricML provides that Laboratory.**